alessandrocandolini/sainsbury_test/README.md

 ## Build and Run Steps ##

-First of all, clone this repository on your computer.
+First of all, clone this repository.
-For example, from bash command line you can browse to a new clean directory and prompt
+Fromcommand line you can browse to a new clean directory and prompt

 ```
 #!bash